-- 1. Monthly reports on the estimated investment performance and status of the Pension Trust shall be made to the Board of Trustees. - 2.
-Quarterly reports on investment performance shall be made to the Board of Trustees and shall include a review of the Pension Trust's adherence to investment style and discipline as set forth by this policy, a review of current strategy, and recent investment performance.
-Investment performance is to be evaluated on a total return basis. - 3.
-An annual report on asset allocation policy compliance shall be made to the Board of Trustees - 4.
+- 1. Monthly reports on the estimated investment performance and status of the Pension Trust shall be made to the Board of Trustees.
+Monthly reports shall include estimates of the asset allocation status of the investment funds relative to the adopted asset allocation policy. - 2.
+Quarterly reports on investment performance shall be made to the Board of Trustees and shall include a review of the Pension Trust's adherence to investment style and discipline as set forth by the Investment Policy Statement and these Investment Procedures, a review of current strategy, and recent investment performance.
+Investment performance is to be evaluated on a total return basis.
+Quarterly reports will include a report on asset allocation policy compliance. - 3.
 An annual report on expected capital market returns and recommendations for potential modifications to asset allocation policy shall be made to the Board of Trustees.